Mouthpiece Tops From ACB!

-- Papa Bear: This mpc is not for the faint of heart.
-It is an extremely large mouthpiece (.684) which puts it around old Bach 1 diameter.
-The cup is a large bowl, throat #20 and a custom backbore to pair with this piece for the most efficiency while maintaining a HUGE sound.
+- Papa Bear: This mouthpiece is not for the faint of heart!
+It has an extremely large mouthpiece (.684) which puts it around an old Bach 1 diameter.
+The cup is a large bowl, throat #20 and a custom backbore give this piece the most efficiency while maintaining a HUGE sound.

 - New York 1: This originally started out as a CMM scan of a very early New York Bach 1 mouthpiece.
-The cup and rim are very similar, the backbore and throat are mated with this cup to produce a very large sound shape.
-A great orchestral mouthpiece!
+The cup and rim are very similar, the backbore and throat are matched with this cup to produce a very large sound shape.
+This is a great orchestral mouthpiece!

-- 1C: This is my take on an older Bach 1C but improved throat and backbore combo.
-It feels significantly more efficient and sounds more energized while maintaining a rich core throughout the registers.
-Standard 24 and my 10/24 combo backbore are on this piece.
+- 1C: This is my take on an older Bach 1C but with an improved throat and backbore combo.
+It feels significantly more efficient and sounds more energized while maintaining a rich core throughout all registers.
+This mouthpiece has our standard 24 throat and 10/24 combo backbore.

-- 1.25 CB: This has a classic Mt.
-Vernon 1 1/4C rim that's blended in the CAD program with a great old Bach 5B cup.
+- 1.25 CB: This has a classic Bach Mt.
+Vernon 1-1/4C mouthpiece rim that's blended in the CAD program with a great old Bach 5B cup.
 The result is an incredibly rich sounding mouthpiece without losing efficiency or having the turbulent points caused by a traditional "screw-rim" setup.

 - 1.25C: This is a take on a great 1 1/4C mouthpiece with some refinements in bore, backbore, and throat.
 To me it feels more like a 1.5C due to the great efficiency.

-- 1 1/2B: This is a great sounding orchestral piece.
-While not as wide as the PAPA (the diameter is like a modern 1 1/2) the rim is comfy and forgiving.
+- 1 1/2B: This is a great sounding orchestral mouthpiece.
+While not as wide as the Papa Bear (the diameter is like a modern 1 1/2) the rim is comfortable and forgiving.
 The cup bowl is reminiscent of some rotary trumpet mouthpieces.
-I've always loved those pieces except the backbores and end shanks are really not made for conventional piston trumpets.
-My pieces are and still work really well in rotary trumpets!
+I've always loved those mouthpieces, but the backbores and end shanks are really not made for conventional piston trumpets.
+My mouthpieces are made to work with piston trumpets and still work really well in rotary trumpets!

 - 1.5 CB: Similar to the 1.25 CB with my ACB 1 1/2C rim

-- MV 1 1/4C: This is my modernized take on this classic mouthpiece.
-I match this piece with my O backbone and a slightly enlarged throat and throat entrance.
+- MV 1 1/4C: This is my modernized take on the Bach Mt.
+Vernon 1-1/4C mouthpiece.
+I match this piece with my O backbore and a slightly enlarged throat and throat entrance.
 It plays incredibly well and also has a very "classic" sound!

-- 665MC: slightly larger than the MV 3C this has a more efficient cup shape than on my MV 3C
+- 665MC: Slightly larger than the MV 3C, this has a more efficient cup shape than on my MV 3C mouthpieces.

 - MV 3C: Another special mouthpiece, please check out this link for more info: https://www.austincustombrass.biz/austin-custom-brass-mv-3c-special-mouthpieces/

 - MV3CS: MV3C rim with my CS cup -- it's slightly smaller and also has a much more efficient entrance into the throat.
-It helps the articulation and adds a lively "zip" to the sound.
-It is especially good on vintage trumpets or overly dark horns to make them "speak."
-Paired with the MO backbore for a balanced blow.
+This helps the articulation and adds a lively "zip" to the sound.
+This mouthpiece is especially good on vintage trumpets or overly dark horns to make them "speak."
+Paired with the MO backbore for a balanced feel.

-- 3: My take on a classic 1928 piece.
-I tweaked a bunch inside this mouthpiece and while it still retains the core sound the piece plays considerably more efficiently and consistently in all the registers.
+- 3: My take on a classic 1928 mouthpiece.
+I tweaked a bunch inside this mouthpiece and while it still retains the core sound the piece plays considerably more efficiently and consistently in all registers.

-- 3C: A take on a fantastic Bach (from the late 60's) 3C which I have never played a 3C like it.
-I think the added mass and proper matching backbore for this piece make this a formidable all-around mouthpiece!
+- 3C: My take on a fantastic Bach 3C mouthpiece from the late 60's; I have never played a 3C like it.
+I think the added mass and proper matching backbore make this a formidable all-around mouthpiece!

-- 3CS: Similar to the 3C except it's slightly smaller and also has a much more efficient entrance into the throat.
+- 3CS: Similar to the 3C except it's slightly smaller and has a much more efficient entrance into the throat.
 It helps the articulation and adds a lively "zip" to the sound.
-It is especially good on vintage trumpets or overly dark horns to make them "speak".
+This mouthpiece is especially good on vintage trumpets or overly dark horns to make them "speak".

-- 5B: My modernized take on one of the finest mouthpieces ever made, the NY 5B.
-I've made the piece much more efficient than the vintage counterpart and also maintained the great sound shape and spread.
+- 5B: My modernized take on one of the finest mouthpieces ever made, the Bach New York 5B.
+I've made the ACB 5B mouthpiece much more efficient than the vintage counterpart while maintaining the great sound shape and spread.
 It's one of my most popular sizes.

-- 5C: Long considered a transitional mouthpiece for the student I've spent a bunch on time on this piece as most of my earlier prototypes didn't make the cut.
-This has an incredibly rich tone with fantastic articulations and ease in all registers.
-It's a great, comfy mouthpiece!
+- 5C: Long considered a transitional mouthpiece for the student, I've spent a bunch on time on this piece as most of my earlier prototypes didn't make the cut.
+This mouthpiece has an incredibly rich tone with fantastic articulations and ease in all registers.
+It's a great, comfortable mouthpiece!

-- 10 1/2C: While this is a fairly small diameter mpc it produces a big tone and Fine high register, resonating low register.
-I started with this piece thinking it would a piece I'd start students on and find it very good for all players, especially those with very thin lips and ones who want a bit more corner support.
+- 10 1/2C: While this is a fairly small diameter mouthpiece it produces a big tone, with a fine high register and resonating low register.
+I started with this piece thinking it would a good mouthpiece for students to start on, but I find it very good for all players, especially those with very thin lips and ones who want a bit more corner support.

-- 10CV: Another new addition to the line, this piece was made for folks who want a compact efficient commercial mouthpiece who "bottom-out" on smaller pieces.
+- 10CV: Another new addition to the line, this mouthpiece was made for folks who want a compact efficient commercial mouthpiece but who "bottom-out" on smaller pieces.
 This rim is very similar to an older Giardinelli 10 and the cup a medium shallow hybrid v/bowl shape.
-The result is a very good all-around show and commercial piece.
+The result is a very good all-around show and commercial mouthpiece.
 It's also an excellent choice for jazz soloists looking for a piece for extended solo work.

-- 1-27: Now available is my take on a fantastic vintage piece, the 1-27.
-It's cup and rim are loosely based off the Al cass mouthpiece.
+- 1-27: This is my take on a fantastic vintage piece, the Al Cass 1-27.
+The cup and rim are loosely based off the Al Cass mouthpiece.
 I then used a slightly more aggressive entrance into the bowl of the mouthpiece and also a tighter backbore to make the piece zip even more.
-The rim diameter is around a 7C but the rim itself is round and comfortable.
-The cup volume is less than a 7C for sure.
-It has a lot more efficiency and sparkle to the sound.
+The inner diameter is around a 7C but with a round and comfortable rim.
+The cup volume is less than a 7C for sure, so this mouthpiece has a lot more efficiency and sparkle to the sound.

-- Lead 1.25: I've always loved the cup of the Shew 1.25 and have used this piece for many years.
-I have personally felt the piece's weight, straight throat, and backbore could be improved for my own use and have designed a piece to make the piece more forgiving (especially in this blank) and gained more core in the overall sound shape.
-It's a weapon for the commercial player!
+- Lead 1.25: I've always loved the cup of the Marcinkiewicz Shew 1.25, and played on that mouthpiece for many years.
+I felt the piece's weight, straight throat, and backbore could be improved for my own use.
+I designed this mouthpiece to feel more forgiving (especially in this blank) and gained more core in the overall sound shape.
+This mouthpiece is a weapon for the commercial trumpet player!

 TA Series (designed for my own personal playing needs)

-- Ta-Lead: This is a model I've created for my own lead use.
-This rim is extremely comfortable, similar to an old Giardinelli 10S but rounder and forgiving.
+- TA-Lead: This is a model I've created for my own lead mouthpiece use.
+This rim is extremely comfortable, similar to an old Giardinelli 10S mouthpiece but rounder and more forgiving.
 The cup depth is shallow enough for great compression yet produces an incredibly rich tone in all registers.
 Standard 28 throat and my "zip" backbore round out this model.
-It's a great lead mouthpiece for people who tend to "Bottom out" on small cups.
+It's a great lead mouthpiece for people who tend to "bottom out" on small cups.

-- Ta-Screech: A new take on a classic piece... this is a very small, high compression mouthpiece that is surprisingly easy to play.
-30 throat and "zip" backbore produces one of the most efficient pieces I've ever played!
+- TA-Screech: A new take on a classic piece... this is a very small, high compression mouthpiece that is surprisingly easy to play.
+30 throat and "zip" backbore produces one of the most efficient lead mouthpieces I've ever played!